 Yes, I recommend parbaking the crust and assembling the raw apples and cinnamon sugar then chilling the tart until needed.
 The tart can be baked up to a day in advance.

 This tart would be amazing with a pecan streusel such as from my vegan apple crumble cake.
-The tart will work with other sturdy fruits, just like my vegan peach tart.
+The tart will work with other sturdy fruits, like my vegan peach tart.
+Or for a mini version of this recipe, check out my mini apple tarts.

 Yes!
 You can use a sheet of shortcrust pastry or puff pastry.
 A lot of store-bought pastry is accidentally vegan however check the ingredients, just in case.
 I recommend pre-baking your pastry in the same way mentioned in the recipe.